Bacto/homeAutomationGuide/Tasmota.md

 ```

-> Handle error "Not enough space":
+> Handle error "Not enough space" (ESP8266 only!):
 > If the binary is larger than 500kb (which should be the case), the ESP will not have enough space to upgrade its firmware.
 > In that case, flash it using the "Upgrade by web server" part and put this URL: `http://ota.tasmota.com/tasmota/release/tasmota-minimal.bin.gz`.
-> Then flash it again with firmware that includes "Teleinfo".
+> Then flash it again with the real firmware.